tVitta/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis
-Analysing and predicting customer churn dataset using a random forest classification model.
+Analysing and predicting customer churn rate using a random forest classification model.

 ## The Dataset
 - 10,000+ datapoints